7 For we walk by faith, not by sight.

 7 For we walk [as a course of life] by faith,

 We obtain confidence in future resurrection by faith.
 Faith puts confidence in that future (2 Co 5:6).
-However, in the eternal state, the Christian will not need to exercise faith because they will be in the presence of the Lord.
+However, in the eternal state, Christians will not need to exercise faith because they will be in the presence of the Lord.

 not by sight.

-The Christian faith does not rest on the phenomenal presently.
-God cannot be accessed by physical site.
+The Christian faith does not presently rest on the phenomenal.
+God cannot be accessed by physical sight.
 In heaven, we will be with the presence of the Lord.

 Only faith can measure eternal things.